 Daytime running lights (DRLs)

-Low energy front lights that switch on automatically
+Lights on the front of your car that switch on automatically

-• Bright enough to be seen clearly in daylight, DRLs are too bright to be used at night when they would cause dazzle
+• DRLs are bright enough to be seen clearly in daylight but are too bright to be used at night when they would dazzle other road users

-• They go off automatically when you switch your headlights on
+• They should go off automatically when you switch your headlights on (at night/when it's dark outside) or when you turn your engine off

 • They don't have to be separate lights and are sometimes combined with the front position lamps (side lights).
 If this is the case, the DRLs dim when the headlights are turned on

-• If your daytime running lights are very close to your indicators, the DRL will turn off while the adjacent indicator flashes
+• If your daytime running lights are very close to your indicators, the DRLs will turn off while the adjacent indicator flashes

 Daytime running light drl